 Congratulations to Mark Carney on winning a landslide election to become Prime Minister of Canada!

-Prime Minister Carney said he is against tariff trade policies.
+Prime Minister Carney said he is against tariffs, and seeks an elimination of them.

 U.S. President Donald Trump recently set Canadian export fee levels at 25%.

 President Trump surfaced an ambitious idea of Canada joining fully with the United States.
 Canada would probably be welcomed by U.S. Congress as well to join the union.
-Prime Minister Justin Trudeau dismissed the idea but there are a sufficient number of shared interests for the countries to take that possibility seriously in the future.
+Prime Minister Justin Trudeau dismissed the idea.
+But there are sufficient shared interests for the countries to take that possibility seriously in the future.
 (This writer thinks unity is a great idea.
-Canada and the U.S. would both gain a lot from opening the borders, and for there to be a free flow of people and trade across them.)
+Canada and the U.S. would both gain a lot from opening the borders, and for there to be a free flow of people and trade across them the way there are among U.S. states.)

 Justin Trudeau